Nutrition Consultant, Herbalist & Weight-Loss Coach

 A mother of seven, author, nutrition consultant and herbalist with over twenty years of experience, Miriam is known for her warm, intuitive approach, combined with highly effective tools and techniques that work.

-Her professional affiliations include the Society for Medical Anthropology, American Botanical Council, United Plant Savers, Society for Economic Botany, Seventh Generation Fund, and the Institute for Functional Medicine.
+Miriam holds professional affiliations with the Society for Medical Anthropology, American Botanical Council, United Plant Savers, Society for Economic Botany, Seventh Generation Fund, and the American Public Health Association.

-Through her exciting workshops, coaching programs, and mentorships, Miriam guides women step-by-step toward a life of radiant health, the Jewish way.
+Through her exciting workshops, training courses, books, articles, and coaching programs, Miriam personally guides women step-by-step toward a life of radiant health, the Jewish way.

 Educated by the Masters